 3. How do you handle Performance Max and the product feed?

 For e-commerce this is the whole game.
 Performance Max and Shopping run on your product feed, and a neglected feed quietly caps everything above it.
 If the answer is "we just let Performance Max do its thing," that is a flag.
 Good agencies treat the feed and PMax structure as something they actively shape.
-See our Performance Max guide for what that control looks like.
+See our Performance Max guide for what that control looks like, and our breakdown of PMax vs Shopping vs Demand Gen to understand where each campaign type earns its place.

 4. Will I own my account, tracking, and data?